jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

 ### 7. What's an API resource?
 Describe its connection to routing

 Resources represent real world entities.
 If our API were a online store then resources would be Customers, Orders, Items, Invoices, Payments etc. like in an actual physical store.
 Resource relationships are usually nested, where a Customer has many Orders and those Orders have their own order Items.
 Resources work hand-in-hand with routing through the use of Uniform Resource Identifiers (URIs).
 For example, if you want to retrieve all Orders for a particular Customer then your API routing would utilize the following URI: http://.../api/Customers/42/Orders.
 This route can be generalized with {resource1}/{id1}/{resource2}/{id2} and so on.

+### 8. What's Attribute Routing?

+ASP.NET MVC Routes are defined in RouteConfig.cs.
+For large projects, enterprise level projects for example, conventional routing is not enough.
+Special routing scenarios arise where it's tough to keep track of all those routes in a single file.
+Routes are physically separated from the controllers of which they belong with conventional routing.
+Developers may have to become Sherlock Holmes, the world's greatest detective, to be able to decipher and understand the relationships.
+Attribute routing was created to give developers a better experience.

+**To Be Continued...**

 [TechnicalInterview]: https://putadesign.vn/wp-content/uploads/2016/03/slide3.jpg